maziac/DeZog/documentation/Usage.md

 ##### Stack

+###### SW Breakpoints

-For SW breakpoints internally the instruction is replaced with a RST instruction.
+A) For SW breakpoints internally the instruction is replaced with a RST instruction.
 I.e. when a breakpoint is hit the PC is placed on the stack.
 Thus, if a breakpoint is placed at a location where the SP has been manipulated the stack is corrupted when the breakpoint is hit.
 ~~~
 		push bc